MALBECC/lio/README.md

 ...
 ```
 where `ex_functional_id` is the id for the exchange functional from libxc and `ec_funcional_id` is the id
-for the energy-correlation functional from libxc.
+for the correlation functional from libxc.
 You can see the list of available functionals for [gpu](https://github.com/MALBECC/lio/wiki/Libxc-available-functionals-for-GPU-version#functionals-for-gpu-version)
 and the list of available functionals for [cpu](https://github.com/MALBECC/lio/wiki/Libxc-available-functionals-for-CPU#functionals-for-cpu-version).
 Bare in mind that only the GGA functional's family are supported in this version of libxc for lio.